 Traditional gardening, on the other hand, requires a large plot of land, strenuous weeding, and is only possible during certain times of the year.
 Plants in a garden require a great deal more space to grow and spread out than in vertical gardening systems, and they’re more subjected to the elements as well.

 Another problem with traditional gardening is weeds and insects, which require continuous care.
 Vertical systems require much less daily maintenance.
+But vertical gardens do have other factors that need to be considered.
+Learn more in my article, How to Protect Your Vertical Garden.

 Vertical gardening also has important impacts on the agricultural industry.
 Although large-scale vertical farming systems are expensive to install at first, they promise higher yields in less time, and take up less space.